-Mountain Beavers or Aplodontia Rufa, as they are scientifically known, are the most primitive rodent alive today.
+The Mountain Beaver or Aplodontia Rufa, as they are scientifically known, is the most primitive rodent alive today.
 Their name is a misnomer as they are not actually a beaver and they prefer lower elevations.

 They are the only member of their biological family and have survived practically unchanged for 40,000 years!

 Being so primitive, they have insufficient kidneys and must drink one third of their body weight in water every day.

 Mountain beavers are 10 to 18 inches long and weigh 2 to 3 pounds.
 They have fine short reddish brown hair, short thin ears, thick necks, short legs, long toes, sharp nails and a stub for a tail.